nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/basic-upgrade-steps.md

     Liferay DXP and the database upgrade initialize.

 1. In the console or log, confirm successful database upgrade and DXP startup.
 Upgrade process messages report starting and completing each upgrade process.

-    If there are any database upgrade failures or errors, you can troubleshoot them and finish the upgrades using [Gogo Shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md).

     A message like this one indicates DXP startup completion: